 Prior to his academic career, Dr. Barnes spent many years as a senior international executive for several multi-billion dollar companies doing business on six continents.
 He has also served as a bi-vocational pastor in both the United States and the United Kingdom where he holds dual-citizenship.

-Professor Barnes’s main areas of research and teaching are: the intersections of theology and economics and faith at work.
-He has published numerous papers in the U.S., U.K. and Australia.
-His recent book projects include: Light From the Dreaming Spires: Reflections on Ministry to Gen Y (Resource Publishing, 2017); Redeeming Capitalism: Common Grace for the Common Good (Eerdmans, 2018); and “Religion and Business Ethics: Religious Perspectives on Business” in Routledge Companion to Business Ethics (Routledge, 2018).
+Professor Barnes’s main areas of research and teaching are the intersections of theology and economics and faith at work.
+He has published numerous papers in the U.S., U.K., and Australia.
+His recent book projects include Light From the Dreaming Spires: Reflections on Ministry to Gen Y (Resource Publishing, 2017), Redeeming Capitalism (Eerdmans, 2018), and “Religion and Business Ethics: Religious Perspectives on Business” in Routledge Companion to Business Ethics (Routledge, 2018).

 Dr. Barnes is married to Debby, a singer, songwriter and professional voice-over artist.
 They have three grown children: Bernadette, Christian and Julia and three grandchildren: Luca, Mylo and Giovanni.

 Explore How Seminary Education Can Equip YouLearn More